Meet the ProjectS

 In May 2017, the Bay Area Challenge launched with a regional call to action to bring together local residents, community organizations, public officials and local, national, and international experts to develop innovative solutions that will strengthen our region's resilience to sea level rise, severe storms, flooding, and earthquakes.

-Now a year later, we are ready to share the final design concepts - meant to inspire, catalyze action, and push us along the path to a more resilient future.
+The final design concepts -unveiled on May 17th 2018 - are meant to inspire, catalyze action, and push us along the path to a more resilient future.